-Valerie A. Fontaine earned her JD from UC Hastings College of Law and her BA, Phi Beta Kappa and magna cum laude, from UCLA.
+Valerie A. Fontaine earned her JD from UC Law San Francisco (formerly UC Hastings) and her BA, Phi Beta Kappa and magna cum laude, from UCLA.
 She was on the Editorial Board of COMM/ENT, a Journal of Communications and Entertainment Law.
 Valerie practiced law with a prominent Los Angeles law firm and entered the legal search profession in 1981.
-Valerie is Secretary to the Board of Directors of the National Association of Legal Search Consultants (NALSC) and Chairs its Newsletter Committee.
+Valerie is past Secretary to the Board of Directors of the National Association of Legal Search Consultants (NALSC) and former Chair of its Newsletter Committee.
+She currently serves as a consultant to NALSC headquarters.

 Read article